Treatment For Dog Atopic Dermatitis

 Allergies in dogs tend to follow certain fur patterns which can aid your veterinarian in suspecting that this is the cause for your pet’s itch.
 Allergies tend to start under the age of 3 and respond to steroid treatments.
 Concurrent Ear Infections can also be present and no evidence of fleas present.
 Secondary fungal or bacterial infections may be present creating a smell similar to “bread rising” and redness and swelling may be present.

 Fortunately, there are numerous treatment options available.
 Seeking a dermatologist consult, injections can be attempted to get your dog over the allergy.
 This is the only known “cure’ for canine atopic dermatitis but it is not always successful.
-There are also numerous oral medications which are both safe and highly effective.
+There are also many oral medications which are both safe and highly effective.
 Steroids, Apoquel, and antihistamines are all commonly used to help pets relieve their itch.
 In addition, a fairly new treatment called Cytopoint injections has been approved for canine allergies.
 A single Cytopoint injection can last from 4 to 8 weeks and there are very few side effects or complications known.

 With all of these treatment options, your veterinarian has numerous tools at their disposal to help your dog stop itching.
 If you suspect your dog has an allergy I recommend making an appointment with your veterinarian.
 After a brief history, your vet may obtain an ear sample and skin sample so it can be analyzed for secondary yeast or bacteria.
 Your Veterinarian will then be equipped with the information needed to discuss the most appropriate treatment options for your dog.
 Allergies are a manageable disease in dogs and with a little bit of help, your dog can get back to running, jumping, and playing instead of scratching, rolling, and shaking.